contagon/handbook/handbook/29-meetings-in-the-church.md

 ### 29.3.12 Other Stake Meetings

-The stake single adult committee meeting is described in [14.1.2](14-single-members.md#1412-stake-single-adult-committee).

-The stake young single adult committee meeting is described in [14.3.2](14-single-members.md#1432-stake-young-single-adult-committee).
+Meetings of the stake single adult committee and stake young single adult committee are described in [14.1.1.2](14-single-members.md#14112-stake-single-adult-and-young-single-adult-committees).

 ## 29.4 Coordinating Council Meetings